SAVE hundreds per year on your energy bills by installing new doors!

 How much does a composite door cost

-As mentioned above, composite front doors cost anywhere from £550 to £2,500, which means they can be suitable for a wide range of budgets.
-Similarly, the average cost of a composite door is around £1,500 to £1,600, while the price of a composite door fitted can be £600 to £1,000.
+Composite front doors can cost anywhere from £550 to £2,500, depending on their size, design complexity, and the quality of materials used.
+Similarly, the average cost of a composite door is around £1,500 to £1,600, while the price of getting a composite door fitted can be £600 to £1,000

 In comparison, uPVC doors can start off at £300 to £500 and go up to £900 if you include installation prices.
 While the general impression of composite doors is that they are expensive, this is not always the case.
 The high-quality and average price of composite doors may seem high, but there are affordable options as well.